Equivalence and Conditional Independence in Atomic Sheaf Logic: Discussion and related work

-Nevertheless, independence logics and their (multi)team semantics have been successfully applied in the direction of reasoning about dependence and conditional independence.
+Nevertheless, independence logics and their team semantics have been successfully applied in the direction of reasoning about dependence and conditional independence.
 For example, Hannula and Kontinen axiomatise the valid implications involving \emph{inclusion} and \emph{embedded multivalued dependencies} in database theory in terms of inclusion and conditional independence formulas with their team semantics~\cite{HK}.
-An interesting observation about this work is that it takes place entirely in the fragment of independence logic comprising conjunction and (lax) existential quantification as the only logical operators.
-Since these are exactly the logical operators for which the semantic interpretations in independence logic and atomic sheaf logic coincide, the same development could be imported verbatim into atomic sheaf logic in $\ShAt(\Sur)$ extended with the inclusion relation (which indeed defines a subsheaf of $\NEls(A) \times \NEls(A)$).
-One advantage of such a reformulation is that, unlike independence logic, atomic sheaf logic has a general implication connective, so the axiomatised implications can be expressed as individual formulas, rather than left as entailments.
-A similar observation applies also to the formulation of the rules of inference used in~\cite{HK}.
+An interesting observation about this work is that it takes place in the fragment of independence logic comprising conjunction and (lax) existential quantification as the only logical operators.
+Since these are exactly the logical operators for which the semantic interpretations in independence logic and atomic sheaf logic coincide, the same development can be imported verbatim into atomic sheaf logic in $\ShAt(\Sur)$ extended with the inclusion relation (which indeed defines a subsheaf of $\NEls(A) \times \NEls(A)$).
+One advantage of such a reformulation is that the axiomatised rules of inference in~\cite{HK} can be expressed as individual formulas, using the general implication connective of atomic sheaf logic, rather than left as entailments.
 For example, the rule of \emph{inclusion introduction}, which concerns the inclusion relation, has an obvious (derivable) analogue for the equivalence (equiextension) relation, namely: if one has already derived an equivalence formula $\vec{\Syn{x}} \Equiv \vec{\Syn{x'}}$ then one can infer the formula $ \exists \Syn{y'^{\,A}}. ~ (\vec{\Syn{x}},\Syn{y^{\,A}} \Equiv \vec{\Syn{x'}},\Syn{y'^{\,A}}) $.
 In atomic sheaf semantics, this rule can be formulated as an implication.
 Indeed, it is none other than the \emph{transfer principle}~\eqref{equiv:G} from Figure~\ref{figure:equivalence-axioms}, valid in any atomic sheaf topos.
-The same transfer principle can also be found in probability theory.
+The same transfer principle can also be found in mainstream probability theory.
 The interpretation of~\eqref{equiv:G} in the category $\ShAt(\sBP_0)$ of probability sheaves is very close to the \emph{transfer theorem} of \cite[Theorem 5.10]{kallenberg}, and arguably captures the essence of that theorem in logical form.